ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 sudo useradd --system --shell /bin/bash --home /home/elvisdb elvisdb
 ```

-If your system does not have nice shell defaults for new users, you might be able to grab some from the Ubuntu user (this may be very particular to Compute Canada).
+If your system does not have nice shell defaults for new users, you might be able to grab some from the `ubuntu` user (this may be very particular to Compute Canada).
 ```
 sudo cp -r /home/ubuntu/{.profile,.bashrc} /home/elvisdb
 ```